Berkey vs. Propur Water Filters

 How Berkey Works

-How Propur WorksThe Propur filter system is also a gravity-fed water system that works for indoor/outdoor use, along with emergency situations.
+How Propur WorksThe Propur filter system is also a gravity-fed water system.
 It filters out contaminants like heavy metals, glyphosate and other impurities at a rate similar to the Berkey.
+It can also be used indoors, outdoors, or in emergency situations.

-When you initially look at the two systems, Propur seems to be the more affordable choice.
-But once you compare the costs of the filter, it starts to add up.
+When initially looking at the two systems, Propur appears to be the more affordable choice.
+However, after adding up the cost of the filters, the overall cost is more than a Berkey.

-The biggest barrier is the initial cost of paying for the system and the filters.
-For this example we compared the Propur Traveler with our most comparable model, the Travel Berkey.
+The upfront cost of paying for a system and filters is a big barrier.
+We compared the Propur Traveler with our most similar model, the Travel Berkey.
 The Travel Berkey costs $249, while the Propur Traveler costs $189.
 That's where the savings stop.
-Long term, the Berkey is a clearer choice.
+Long term, the Berkey is more economical.

-Here we will break down the cost over the lifespan of the Black Berkey Purification Elements.
-For this comparison we are calculating the cost based on the use of three gallons of water per day.
+Here's the breakdown the cost over the lifespan of the Black Berkey Purification Elements.
+The cost is based on the use of three gallons of water per day.

-Each Berkey system comes equipped with two Black Berkey Purification Elements.
+Each Berkey system comes equipped with two Black Berkey filters.
 These Berkey filters will last up to 6,000 gallons with no extra cost incurred.
-Using 3 gallons per day, the included filters would last you an approximate 5.5 years.
+At a rate of three gallons per day, the included filters should last approximately five and half years.

 When filtering 6,000 gallons of water over five and a half years, the cost per gallon comes out to 15 cents per gallon using the Propur water filter.

-When you compare Berkey vs Propur in cost, the unanimous winner is the Berkey Water Filter System.
+When comparing Berkey vs Propur in cost, the unanimous winner is the Berkey Water Filter System.

-Both the Berkey and the Propur water filter system do a good job at water filtration by removing contaminants and impurities to provide clean drinking water for you and your loved ones.
-The Berkey Systems removes over 200 contaminants while leaving beneficial minerals in the drinking water.
-In our side-by-side comparison chart, we list a few of the most common contaminants in municipal tap water, including: lead, chlorine, chromium VI, copper, and chloroform.
+Both the Berkey and the Propur water filter system do a good job at water filtration.
+Both remove contaminants and impurities to provide clean drinking water for families and individuals.
+The Berkey Systems stands out because it removes over 200 contaminants and at a higher rate.
+The beneficial minerals are left in the drinking water.
+Lead, chlorine, chromium VI, copper, and chloroform are the most common contaminants in municipal tap water.
+Check out our comparison chart to see which system filters these out better.

-Berkey filters have been tested by independent third-party laboratories to remove these contaminants at a rate of greater than 99.9%, with the exception of chromium VI which is removed at 99.8%.
-You can find all of the testing results for the Black Berkey Purification Elements here.
+Berkey filters have been tested by independent, unbiased, third-party laboratories.
+The results show Berkey filters remove these contaminants at a rate of greater than 99.9%, with the exception of chromium VI which is removed at 99.8%.
+Find all of the testing results for the Black Berkey Purification Elements here.

 According to Propur test results, it removes lead at 100%, chlorine at >99.9%, chromium VI at 98.7%, copper at 89.8%, and chloroform at 98.3%.